Website

 No matter the plan you choose, Bluehost delivers a beginner-friendly platform that guides you through creating your first website.
 You’ll get a step-by-step walkthrough of what to do to get your site set up from start to finish, with the option to skip the guided setup process if you know what you’re doing.

-On top of that, you get automatic WordPress installation and automatic core updates, so your site is always running the most optimized version of WordPress without you having to do a thing.
+You’ll also get automatic WordPress installation and core updates, so your site is always running the most up-to-date software without you having to do a thing.

 Get started for just $2.95 per month today.